Light2Dark/quality-of-life/README.md

 - Prefect Cloud Blocks (`GCP_Credentials`, `GitHub` and `GCS_Bucket`)
 - dbt Cloud & Connection to BigQuery

+1. Set .env variables:
+- PREFECT_API_URL
+- PRFECT
+...

+2. Get service_account key json file and place into `infra` folder.
+Service account must have access to BigQuery and GCS.

+3. In your terminal, from the root folder of this project, run `bash setup_infra.sh`

+You are ready to go to run the main elt pipeline.
+4. Run `python main.py --testing=True --start_date=2020-01-01 --end_date=2020-01-02 --time=0000`

+Run dbt
+4. cd into dbt folder
+5. Run `dbt init`
+...

 ```bash
   git clone <url>
   cd <project-name>